VishalRomel/Chatbot-Assistant/README.md

 # Chatbot-Assistant
-This Project was made For https://techincubatorqc.com/ as a Software Engineer Intern.
+This Project was made For Tech Incubator as a Software Engineer Intern.